PROGRAM TYPE

 Program Overview

-Offered on campus and online, BS in Fire Science integrates liberal arts education and strong career preparation.
-The curriculum is focused upon the fire service administration and reflects the knowledge, skills, and abilities outlined within the National Fire Academy and the Fire and Emergency Services Higher Education (FESHE) Model Curriculum.
+This program integrates liberal arts education and strong career preparation.
+The curriculum is focused upon the fire service administration and reflects the knowledge, skills, and abilities outlined within National Fire Academy and the Fire and Emergency Services Higher Education (FESHE) Model Curriculum.
 Strong emphasis is placed on the dynamic aspects of public sector emergency services leadership and administration.
+The fire science program is taught by experienced emergency services professionals who are distinguished leaders and educators in emergency services.

 Course Of Study